 I’ll say it.
 Freshman year of college was not the best year of my life!!!!

-My Instagram feed is flooded with friends posting about how they don’t want freshman year to end, they don’t want to leave all 600 of their best friends, and how this was the best year ever.
-I’ll be honest, it’s really frustrating to see everyone talking about How they’re thriving when I’m feeling pretty mediocre.
+My Instagram feed is flooded with friends posting about how they don’t want freshman year to end, they don’t want to leave all 600 of their best friends, and how this was the best year ever, so much better than they could have imagined.
+I’ll be honest, it’s really frustrating to see everyone talking about how they’re thriving when I’m feeling pretty mediocre and isolated.
 I find myself counting my worth in the number of “goodbye freshman year” posts I’m tagged in and how many comments I got on my post.
 This comparison breaks me.
 It makes me sad, it makes me regret, and it makes me wonder what I could have done to have the best year of my life, too.
 Why was my freshman year the hardest year of my life when everyone else seems to have thrived.

 I could spend hours talking about the things God has taught me, but I think the two biggest lessons I’ve learned are these:

 - God makes everything perfect in His own time.
-Patience is a virtue that I am lacking, and I had to learn to be patient and trust that He will provide me with incredible friends, opportunities to get involved, and He will open the right doors at the right time.
-People will tell you that freshman year is the best ever, but God never promises that to us.
+Patience is a virtue that I am lacking, and I had to begin to learn to be patient and trust that He will provide me with incredible friends, opportunities to get involved, and He will open the right doors at the right time.
+It may not be right now like I want, but He is teaching me so many lessons through this that I desperately need to learn.
+People will promise you that freshman year is the best ever, but God never promises that to us.
 He promises that He will bring us through our personal deserts into His abundant joy.
 Freshman year was my desert, and I found joy in it, and I know more joy will come even if it doesn’t look like I originally expected.
+I don’t like to wait, but Jesus is in the waiting, and I sure found Him there.

 If freshman year was the best year of your life, I am so so happy for you.
 If you immediately found your people, if you got a bid to your favorite sorority, if you got a 4.0 GPA, if you had the best year of your life, I am so genuinely happy for you.
 But this post is not for you.
 This post is for me and everyone else whose freshman year did not live up to the expectations.
-This is for the people who didn’t think they would find a friend group, who called home crying because they thought they could never find their place in college, who were so ready to move out and go home at the end of the year, who posted on Instagram about the best year of their life wishing that it was true.
+This is for the people who didn’t find their “bridesmaids” (lol), who called home crying because they thought they could never find their place in college, who counted down the seconds to the day they move out and go home at the end of the year, and who posted on Instagram about the best year of their life wishing desperately that it was true.

 I wish I could go back to the beginning of this year and tell myself what I know now about who I am now and how I got here.
 I wish I could tell myself to not make the mistakes I did.
 I wish I could have had the best year of my life, but I don’t know if I would have grown as much as I have and as much as I desperately needed to.
 However, nothing can change the past, and I am happy with how I have learned from it.
 This year had the highest highs & lowest lows, and I can only hope that the mountains grow taller and the valleys start to shrink.